Steinperfer/steam-.acf-generator-/README.md

 | CamelCase + suffix combos | `BorderlandsGOTYEnhanced`, `BorderlandsPreSequel` | ⚠️ Use `--manual` |

 For everything the script can't resolve, a list is saved to `/tmp/steam_manual_lookup.txt` with instructions.

+## Why does this exist?

+Steam tracks installed games through `.acf` files inside `steamapps/`.
+If these files get deleted, corrupted, or lost (e.g. after moving a library to a new drive), Steam no longer recognizes the games as installed — even though all the game data is still there.
+Normally you'd have to re-download everything.
+This tool fixes that.

+---

+## How it works

+1. **Scans** your entire filesystem (or a path you specify) for `steamapps/common/` folders
+2. **Reads** every subfolder inside `common/` — each one is an installed game
+3. **Queries** the Steam Store API with the folder name to find the correct App ID
+4. **Writes** a proper `appmanifest_XXXX.acf` file into the `steamapps/` directory
+5. **Skips** games that already have a valid ACF file
+---

+## Requirements

+- Python 3.10 or newer
+- Internet connection (for the Steam Store API)
+- No third-party packages needed
+---